bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ![countifs](./pics_08_data_analysis/fig8.png)
 *<sub>Figure 8: The result of the function is returned and shown in cell A12.</sub>*

-So to summerize:
+So to summarize:

 >In Microsoft Excel, a function is a built-in formula that is designed to perform a specific calculation.
 Arguments go in the function.
 This can be the value of one cell or a range of cells.
 Excel performs the calculation and the result will be returned in the cell where the formula was typed.

-This is the standard behaviour of Excel but some functions in Excel are array functions.
+This is the standard behavior of Excel but some functions in Excel are array functions.
 And they behave a bit different.

 ## Array formulas